 LINKS is a Sacramento County Office of Education (SCOE) career technical education model aimed at helping high-risk students succeed.
 Services are tailored to individual students based on their specific needs instead of traditional, scripted education.

-- Setting bold goals and creating student success plans relevant to college and career aspirations
+- Setting bold goals and creating student success plans relevant to career aspirations

 - Enhancing career education and providing job opportunities

 - Building strong partnerships with education agencies and the business community

 - Connecting students to adult mentors who provide supportive guidance

 The LINKS Mentoring Program offers ongoing support to mentor/protégé matches by providing staff to facilitate the mentoring sessions each week.
 A program staff member is assigned to each school and facilitates each group mentor session, providing organized activities, materials and support.